 - Verification and Biometrics: The registrar will verify all the documents.
 Biometrics (photographs and fingerprints) of all parties will be taken.

-After a few days, the registered sale deed can be collected.
+After a few days, the Sale deed/Transfer deed can be collected.
 Having this checklist handy will make your property registration journey in Noida a confident and efficient one.
 Good luck!
+Watch this Video 👇 for more information on Property Transactions in Noida